Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/customerio.md

 1. Click the **Mappings** tab, then click **Edit**.
 2. Select a **Customer.io User Identifier**.
 This is a unique identifier for users in Customer.io.
 It defaults to Amplitude **User ID** (`user_id`).
+      - If using an email format for your `Customer.io User Identifier`, users will be created and updated by their email fields.
+      - Depending on your workspace settings, if you want to update users with the `customer_io_id`, the `Customer.io User Identifier` field will need to be prefixed with `cio_`.
+Amplitude doesn't set this prefix, so your workspace will need to be set up accordingly.
 3. Save when finished.

 After you configure mappings, enable the destination.